-Mr. Daryl Ng Win Kong, JP
+Mr. Daryl Ng Win-Kong, JP

 Deputy Chairman, Sino Group

-The Group’s projects have been recognised for the quality products and services.
+The Group’s projects have been recognised for the product and service quality.
 Some of the accolades include the ‘Best Retail Development’ at MIPIM Asia Awards 2016 for Lee Tung Avenue, Hong Kong’s beautiful tree-lined boulevard featuring charming architectural features and home to exciting shopping and dining options and ‘Building of the Year’ at the Building Inspectors Academy Awards 2016 for The Avenue (Phase 1).

 Mr Ng provides strategic direction for the Group’s core business as well as Sino Hotels, the hospitality and management arm and a trusted brand of the hospitality industry.
-The growing portfolio encompasses over 3,600 guest rooms and suites in nine hotels across Hong Kong, Singapore and Australia.
+The growing portfolio encompasses over 3,600 guest rooms and suites in nine award-winning hotels across Hong Kong, Singapore and Australia.

 Mr Ng is a steadfast advocate of good causes for the betterment of the community.
 He actively participates in community services, green initiatives, heritage conservation, as well as arts and cultural events to build a better community.

 He encourages collaboration with partners and the academia on social innovation solutions to contribute to a more sustainable community, and to innovate for future generations.
-Notable examples include the patented and award-winning City Air Purification System, the first in-building hydropower system that generates electricity with unused waterhead in pipes and purification of food waste filtrate with micro-algae.
+He has set up Hong Kong Innovation Foundation to support Hong Kong’s development into an international innovation and technology hub.
+It provides an eco-system of diverse platforms to serve different sectors; for example, Go Code and OC STEM Lab at Olympian City are targeting at young students, while Sino Inno Lab is supporting technology companies by providing a sandbox platform and facilitating co-creation.
+Proprietary inventions include the patented and award-winning City Air Purification System, the first in-building hydropower system that generates electricity with unused waterhead in pipes and purification of food waste filtrate with micro-algae.
 He also supports nurturing home-grown innovations and technology through sharing experiences and providing co-working space for start-ups.

-Since opening, the hotel has welcomed more than one million visitors from Hong Kong and around the world, and has received over 15 international and local accolades in recognition of its devotion to heritage conservation and engagement of the community, including the Award of Merit at the 2013 Asia-Pacific Awards for Cultural Heritage Conservation organised by the UNESCO, making the hotel the first UNESCO-awarded hotel in Hong Kong.
+Since opening, the hotel has welcomed more than 1.2 million visitors from Hong Kong and around the world, and has received over 30 international and local accolades in recognition of its devotion to heritage conservation and engagement of the community.
+The hotel is a recipient of the Award of Merit at the 2013 Asia-Pacific Awards for Cultural Heritage Conservation organised by the UNESCO, becoming the first UNESCO-awarded hotel in Hong Kong.

-Mr Ng holds a Bachelor of Arts Degree in Economics and a Master Degree of Science in Real Estate Development from Columbia University in New York, and an Honorary Doctor of Humane Letters degree from Savannah College of Art and Design.
+Mr Ng holds a Bachelor of Arts Degree in Economics and a Master of Science Degree in Real Estate Development from Columbia University in New York, and an Honorary Doctor of Humane Letters degree from Savannah College of Art and Design.
 He is also an Honorary Fellow of the Open University of Hong Kong.